Fight Corruption!

 How do we stop the abuse of power?

-Together we can stop those in power from abusing it and cheating the American public out of a system that is designed to work for all.
+Congress is cheating the American public out of a system designed to work for all.

 Step 1